mrmxf/smpte-reg-lmt/smpte-process/lmt-web-narrative.md

 3. New SMPTE logo
 4. update to control document to reflect url change
 5. update to conversion tool archicture to allow better IO with contributors

+In addition the entire tools suite has be re-written to make it more usable for end-users and maintainers.

 #### Pending work